turingschool/front-end-curriculum/projects/swapi-box.md

 - Users should be able to unfavorite a card.
 - If there are no favorites, there should be a message indicating that there are no favorites.

-### Iteration 6: React Router

-- The URL should match the category chosen.
-For example, clicking on the `People` button routes the user to `'/people'`and display the people cards.
-- When a user visits `'/favorites'` the favorited cards are displayed.

 ## Extension

 - Implement a `More` button.
 When clicked, the next 10 items of that category should be shown.
 There should be a `Back` button to go back to the previous page.

 ## Rubric